kannans89/ES6Repo/13_ES6_ProxyAPI/13_01_proxyapi.md

 # Proxy API
 ES6 implements intercession form of meta programming using Proxies.
+Similar to ReflectAPI, the Proxy API is another way of implementing meta programming in ES6.The Proxy object is used to define custom behaviour for fundamental operations.
+A proxy object performs some operations on behalf of the real object.

-Proxy API is another way to write meta programming in ES6 like  ReflectAPI.Proxy means a middleman who does work on behalf of real object.
+The various terminologies related to ES6 proxies are given below:

 <!-- https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy -->